tchapgouv/synapse-manage-last-admin/README.md

 ### Tests

-This repository uses `unittest` to run the tests located in the `tests` directory.
+This repository uses `unittest` to run the tests located in the `py` directory.
 They can be ran with `tox -e tests`.